 - 1. act as your problem solver.
 You can discuss your problems with your advisor, and they can help you clarify options and devise a plan of action. - 2. act as your medical provider (A3.09).
 It is inappropriate for any of the Program faculty to try and provide your health care.
 If you have a medical problem, see the University Health Care Unit or an outside provider of your choice.
-Please find the information, office hours, and healthcare portal for the University healthcare at https://www.pace.edu/college-health-professions/university-health-care. - 3. act as a counselor (A3.09).
+Please find the information, office hours, and healthcare portal at University Health Care.

+act as a counselor (A3.09).
 If you have problems that require counseling, you need the help of a professional counselor.
-Your advisor will refer you to the University's established system to help you access mental health services.
-Please find the information and office hours for the Counseling Center at https://www.pace.edu/counseling.
+Your advisor will refer you to the established system at the University to assist you in accessing mental health services.
+Visit the Counseling Center for information and office hours.

 It is your responsibility to see your advisor and schedule a mutually convenient time for mid-semester advising.
-The advisor will not "track down" any student who does not make an appointment after initial notification by the PA Program.
+The advisor will not "track down" any student who does not make an appointment after initial notification by the PA program.
 It is also your responsibility to act on the plan devised during the sessions.

 The advising session can be a powerful tool for you to get the most from your education and in your development as a health care professional.
 The process must be an active one to be effective.
-Remember that someone from the Program or Counseling Center at Pace University is available during normal office hours to provide you with help.
+Remember that someone from the program or Counseling Center at Pace University is available during normal office hours to provide you with help.
 In an emergency, your advisor, or another faculty member can address your concern immediately.
 For emergencies taking place after normal office hours, please contact your community crisis center.

 For non-emergent problems, make an appointment with your advisor.
-Please be advised that you can send an e-mail or leave a phone message 24 hours a day.
+Please be advised that you can send an email or leave a phone message 24 hours a day.